dqops/dqo/docs/dqo-concepts/dqops-user-home-folder.md

 - the short name of the sensor

 DQOps uses the folder structure inside the *sensors* folder to identify data quality sensors.
-The sensor on the following example is named *column/nulls/null_count* according to the sensor's naming convention.
+The sensor in the following example is named *column/nulls/null_count* according to the sensor's naming convention.
 The highlighted lines show the minimum set of sensor's configuration files.

 ``` { .asc .annotate hl_lines="7 8 17" }